worr/node-imdb-api/README.md

 ## Why?
 There are like 3 other interfaces to imdb in npm

-They all suck.

-Why?
 Most of them scrape imdb. imdb explicitly forbids scarping.
-Screen scraping is slow, because you need to download the entire website.

 And what happens when the site layout changes?
 Well then your screen scraping solution fails in interesting ways.
+Screen scraping is also pretty slow, and we can't have that.

 ## WOAH I looked at your code and you're using unofficial APIs!
-WTF DUDE

 There isn't an official API to imdb.
 As soon as one is released (and I notice), I'll update the module.